brianseg014/domainpy/README.md

 ## Quickstart

-Domainpy is a library to implement the ideas around domain driven design, cqrs and event sourcing in python.
+Domainpy is a library to implement the ideas around domain driven design (DDD), CQRS and event sourcing in python.

 The library follows clean architecture principle with three main layers: application, domain and infrastructure.

+## What is DDD?

+> DDD is primarily about modeling a ubiquitous language in an explicitly
+> bounded context -- <cite>Vaughn Vernon</cite>

+Every domain has its own language used by the experts, and you should learn that language and use it in the solution.
+This is known as `ubiquitous language`.
+This language is context dependent with shared and single meaning.
+You should use this language in conversations with domain experts, between developers and naming in code, databases and tests.
+It's common that a domain problem has multiple contexts, meaning multiple `ubiquitous language`, and these contexts are know as `bounded context`.
+Ideally each `bounded context` is a separate system (a microservice if you will).

+Trying to keep loosely coupled systems, `context maps` are used for integrations between `bounded contexts`, by logically mapping the concepts.

 ## Let's see some code